What is mobile phone insurance?

-- What won't mobile phone insurance cover?
+What types of mobile phone insurance are available?

-- How much does mobile phone insurance cost?
+How to compare mobile phone insurance

-What does smartphone insurance cover?
+What does mobile phone insurance cover?

 - Malicious damage.
 Your insurance will cover you if your device is deliberately broken by a third party.

 - Mechanical breakdown.
 If the device stops working properly through no fault of your own, you can make a claim.
 This usually includes battery malfunction.

 - Replacement accessories.
 Your insurance will often cover the cost of accessories damaged or lost at the same time as the device.

 - Theft.
 Provided you take due care with your phone, such as not leaving it unattended, you’ll be covered if your phone is stolen.

 - Unauthorised usage/fraudulent activity.
 If your device is stolen, your insurance should cover you for any charges racked up by the thief.
 This could include losses from the thief accessing your e-wallet.